stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 we lacked at that time the special horror of graveyards which later experiences brought to us.
 We carried spades and oil dark lanterns, for although electric torches were then manufactured, they were not as satisfactory as the tungsten contrivances of today.
-The process of unearthing was slow and sordid&mdash;it might have been gruesomely poetical if we had been artists instead of scientists&mdash;and we were glad when our spades struck wood.
+The process of unearthing was slow and sordid--it might have been gruesomely poetical if we had been artists instead of scientists--and we were glad when our spades struck wood.
 When the pine box was fully uncovered West scrambled down and removed the lid, dragging out and propping up the contents.
 I reached down and hauled the contents out of the grave, and then both toiled hard to restore the spot to its former appearance.
 The affair made us rather nervous, especially the stiff form